Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 The footwork is the same as in a sugar push for the leader.
 Use it from an [open] hold.
-Steps 1 and 2 are for executing a [piston] so the follower will turn 180 degrees into [back-to-front] position.
+Steps 1 and 2 are for executing a [piston] so the follower will turn 180 degrees into [back-to-front] position by the end of step 2.
 On 3& raise your left arm over her head.
 On 4 gently push her back in between her shoulder blades so she knows to walk under the arm.
 Steps 5&6 are an anchor step.

-#### Two-arm turn-in
+#### Double-arm turn-in

 Same as [single-arm turn-in], but use both hands to do a [left hammerlock].
+It is technically possible to achieve the same by doing a sugar tuck while holding the follower's left hand, but the correct way is to do a pump prep, which happens at waist level.

 #### Hairbrush